For the month of August, I am going to try out the 1 Paycheck Challenge to save money.

 Step 5: Reflection at the End

-I will be posting a reflection entry at the end of the month to let everyone know how it went.
+I will be posting a reflection entry at the end of the month to let everyone know how it went, and whether I was able to save money.
 If any of you would like to challenge yourself as well in August, please feel free to yoink this idea, and give it a go!
 If you link this post, and leave your challenge link in the comments, I’ll link them in the reflection post I will make at the end of the month.

 I will probably also make an update post around the middle of the month to reflect on what my budgeting is looking like mid-way (since that’s when I would have the second paycheck, which I am hopefully not going to spend).